lavsharmaa/221bakerstreet/README.md

 * CSS, HTML and Java Script for frontend.
 * We used xampp server to run this project in ubuntu operating system.
 * Website is mobile responsive also so you can view our [website](https://221b-bakers-street.000webhostapp.com/) on your mobile devices too.
+* If you face any problem you can raise a issue.

 ## Team
 * [Brian Pereira](https://github.com/Brian08p)